 Ask the seller how much they paid for the home.
 If they are willing to share this information, it can provide a useful insight into whether house prices in the area have increased or decreased since they moved in.
 If they have decreased, you might expect that they will continue to do so.
 Make sure the seller understands you aren’t interested in how much profit they’re making; you just want to understand the history of the local housing market.

 When talking about real estate, as a general rule, location is vital.
 No one wants to live in an area that has a high crime rate, or a ton of empty buildings, or has poor transport links.
 But then, these aren’t the only questions to ask about the area you’re potentially moving into.

 If you have a family or are planning to have children, you want to make sure your home is in a good school district.
-In some areas of California, competition is so high that even living in the school district doesn’t guarantee your children a place.
-Do your research and see what you can expect.
+In some areas of South Carolina, competition is so high that even living in the school district doesn’t guarantee your children a place.
+Do your research, follow South Carolina real estate news, and see what you can expect.
 If you have children, you might also want to ask about the overall demographics of your neighborhood.
 You don’t want to move into an area where there aren’t many other families.

 Is the home overlooked?

 Many people, again, especially those with families, prefer a home that isn’t overlooked by neighboring homes or buildings.
 Even if you don’t mind, take into consideration that should you want to sell the house in a few years, it might be more difficult to sell a home that’s overlooked.
 Another good thing to ask is if there’s any planned construction in the area.
 You don’t want to buy a house you think is perfect, and then six months after you move in, someone builds a huge apartment block right next door.